 - Different types of mushrooms: such as button mushrooms, shiitakes, portobello, cremini, or other favorite ones.

-- Gluten-free quiche: use a homemade GF quiche crust or a store-bought one.
+- Gluten-free quiche: Use a homemade GF quiche crust or a store-bought one.

-- Storing: it stays at room temperature for 2-3 days, in the refrigerator for a week, and frozen for a month.
+it stays at room temperature for 2-3 days, in the refrigerator for a week, and frozen for a month.
 Always well covered in plastic wrap or in an airtight container to avoid dryness.

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.

-The Best Mushroom Leek Quiche
+Mushroom Leek Quiche (buttery crust, creamy filling)

 Ingredients